3amBEANS/express-practice/README.md

 # To-Run Instructions

-If you want to run this code, privately DM me your intents, and I will send you the necessary files with my API keys to be able to run the code.
+If you want to run this code, privately DM me your intent, and I will send you the necessary files with my API keys to be able to run the code.